Pushan-Gore/DSA_mini_project/README.md

 **** 111503023    **** <br>
 **** Compression  **** <br>

-	#Project : Compression ( Modified Version of LZW)
+	#Project : Compression (Modified Version of LZW)

-	Compressing:
+	*Compressing:

-	The Project uses the LZW compression algorithm (My modified version) to compress a file.
+	The program uses the LZW compression algorithm (My modified version) to compress a file into a single file with ".mtz" extension.
+	The program can also copress a folder in a "single" folder with ".mtz" extension.
+	".mtz" format stands for : My tar.z
-	I have used my modified version of LZW algorithm (similar to LZ77) for this project.
+	I have used my modified version of LZW algorithm for this project.
 	The algorithm reads characters from the file and writes them to the dictionary.

 	Compression algorithm is: